trink/symtseries/README.md

 *Return*

-- string representing this window in SAX notation, throws error if window is not complete
+- string representing the current word in window in SAX notation, in case word is incomplete, prints nil

 #### __eq
 ```lua